Ingestion Data Types

 Integer Categorical Multi-select

 A multiple-choice value (string) from a controlled vocabulary of possible options (or NULL), originally encoded as integer.
-An example is Patient Ethnic Background where 0 means "African", 1 means "Caucasian", 2 means "Asian"... etc, and a patient may be part of one or many races.
+An example is Patient Ethnic Background where 0 means "African", 1 means "Caucasian", 2 means "Asian", and other numeric values represent additional ethnicities.
+A patient may be part of one or many races.

 Ingestion files are configured as follows: